Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 \begin{lemma}(Lemma 5.1, \cite{FOOO4}) Let $u$ be a finite energy solution of the perturbed Cauchy-Riemann equation with domain $Strip$.
 Then we have that

 \end{lemma}

 When the domain is a strip with one interior hole we can do the similar computation.
 As expected, the result has one more term involving the integral on the circle boundary.
-We will compute by cases when $\chi=\chi_{+}, \chi=\chi_{-}$ and $\chi=\chi_{N}$.
+We will compute the cases where $\chi=\chi_{+}, \chi=\chi_{-}$ and $\chi=\chi_{N}$.
 First we fix the center of the interior hole at $(0, \frac{1}{2})$ and write

 to do the computation.

 \begin{lemma} Let $u$ be a finite energy solution of the perturbed Cauchy-Riemann equation with domain $Strip_{\epsilon}$.
 Then we have that

 when $\chi(\tau)=\chi_{+}(\tau)$. \end{lemma} \begin{proof} We prove the lemma by a direct computation.